riscv-android-src/toolchain-rustc/src/doc/rustdoc/src/documentation-tests.md

 /// ```
 ```

-`edition2018` tells `rustdoc` that the code sample should be compiled the 2018
+`edition2018` tells `rustdoc` that the code sample should be compiled using
-edition of Rust.
-Similarly, you can specify `edition2015` to compile the code
+the 2018 edition of Rust.
+Similarly, you can specify `edition2015` to compile
-with the 2015 edition.
+the code with the 2015 edition.

 ## Syntax reference